annelo-msft/gists/lro/scm-pattern/readme.md

 See [Azure API Guidelines | Long-Running Operations & Jobs](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md#long-running-operations--jobs) for further details.

-From a *client* perspective, a client pattern for LROs must support these steps:
+From a *client* perspective, a client pattern for LROs must support the steps:

 1. The client initiates the operation on the service
 1. The client polls the service to track the progress of the operation